dartmouth-cs98/hack-a-thing-2-corda-2/README.md

 ## Learned

-I learned how to run nodes on the Corda network, Kotlin syntax and a bit of Android
+I learned how to run nodes on the Corda network, Kotlin syntax and a bit of Android.
+I learned a little about xml.

 ## What didn't Work